 Lately, I have a perpetual crick in my neck.
 When my beautiful daughter latches on, it gives me such nachas that I just have to turn to her and smile.
 And even though my neck hurts, I can’t – and don’t want to – stop turning toward her.
 The priestly blessing offers this promise to the Children of Israel: “God’s face will be turned toward you” (Numbers 6:26).
 If that blessing seems elusive or somehow unreal, try latching on and drinking in what you need.

 There are times when God simply pours blessings on us (“my cup overflows”—Psalm 23:5).
 But mostly it is our role, as children of God, to initiate the flow by latching on.
 In that moment of initiation, I imagine that God turns delightedly toward us – happy, even kvelling.
 “Where have you been, my children?
 Latch on, drink as much as you need.
 I am Ein Sof – Without Limitation, Ma’ayan Hachayim – the Fountain of Life.”
 Creation matched perfectly with Creator, baruch hashem.

-Hannah Mathilda, two years old here, offers a Shana Tova greeting to the congregation at High Holiday services in 2008/5769.
+Hannah Mathilda, two years old here, offers a Shana Tova greeting to the congregation at High Holiday services.